Carl Vinson: Service in Congress

 Vinson served as a Representative from November 3, 1914, to January 3, 1965.
 He was repeatedly re-elected by Democratic voters for this seat.
+Vinson's first term in Congress was characterized by his support for segregation sponsoring bills to establish separate street cars and apartments for Blacks in the District of Columbia, banning interracial marriage in the District, and repealing the Fifteenth Amendment.

 During his tenure in the U.S. House, Vinson was a champion for national defense and especially the U.S. Navy and the U.S. Marine Corps.
 He joined the House Naval Affairs Committee shortly after World War I and became the ranking Democratic member in the early 1920s.
 He was the only Democrat appointed to the Morrow Board, which reviewed the status of aviation in America in the mid-1920s.

 In 1931, Vinson became chairman of the House Naval Affairs Committee.
 In 1934, Vinson helped push the Vinson–Trammell Act, along with Democratic Senator Park Trammell of Florida.
 The bill authorized the replacement of obsolete vessels by new construction and a gradual increase of ships within the limits of the Washington Naval Treaty of 1922 and London Naval Treaty of 1930.
 Initial funding for the Vinson–Trammell Navy Act was provided by the Emergency Appropriations Act of 1934.
 This was necessary as during the previous administration, not a single major warship was laid down and the US Navy was both aging and losing ground to the Japanese Navy.
 Japan repudiated the naval treaties in late 1934.

 Vinson later was primarily responsible for additional naval expansion legislation, the Naval Act of 1938 ("Second Vinson Act") and the Third Vinson Act of 1940 (which was essentially a mere prelude to the Two-Oceans Act that followed a month later), as well as the Two-Ocean Navy Act of 1940.
 The ambitious program called for by this series of laws helped the U.S. Navy as the country entered World War II, as new ships were able to match the latest ships from Japan.